 Maybe the best of all recent developments came this year when that “experience” was revisited, revitalized and gloriously augmented with the release of a fantastic 2 CD set (From Hip-O Select) called “Mary Wells- Something New- Original Recordings 1961-1964”.
 It’s part of the company’s amazing Lost and Found series, which has already supplied astonishing volumes on a number of Motown artists.
-You’d think - after all these years of pop music archaeology, of Northern Soul detectives ferreting their way into the Motown vaults, of rarities compilations and CD bonus tracks – that those vaults must have been wrung dry of their concealed riches.
+You’d think - after all these years of pop music archaeology, of Northern Soul detectives ferreting their way into the Motown vaults, of rarities compilations and CD bonus tracks – that those vaults must have been fully stripped of their concealed riches.
 But the intrepid guys at Hip-O Select seem to have found hidden chambers behind the hidden chambers.
 Because in the past several years, they’ve unearthed a motherlode of previously unheard treasures from Motown’s heyday.
 Unearthed them, remastered them and released them.
 In so many cases, it’s hard to understand why they were consigned to the catacombs in the first place.
 Even harder to figure out how they managed to remain hidden for four or five decades.
 But they’re out in the open now.
 And the Mary Wells collection is a barn-burner.

 There are 47 tracks in the set, a full 25 of them appearing for the very first time.
 And the rest still qualify as rarities, having previously shown up only in blink- and- you’ll-miss- ‘em compilations.
 Or as isolated pearls used to lure completists into snapping up some stray Mary Wells anthology.
 The sound quality (and this is something of a Hip-O-Select hallmark) is superb.
 So there’s plenty to revel in here.
 Each period of her Motown tenure is represented –and it’s insanely gratifying to hear Mary Wells material (from half a century ago) that’s essentially brand new.
 There’s stuff from the early “Bye Bye Baby” period plus mouth-watering (and up to now unheard) collaborations with Smokey.
 She did a duet album with Marvin Gaye and here you’ve got seven tracks that were left off it.
 And what the (excellent) liner notes say about them is true.
 They’re all as good or better than anything that actually made it to the LP.
 In fact, I’d say “Oh Lover”s probably the very best thing they ever did together.
 Apparently she worked on a standards album that was scrapped.
 Who knew?
 The “Lost and Found” collection dishes up eight different tracks from the project.
 And if the arrangements aren’t quite as delicious as the ones on the “My Guy” album, well – hey – on several of the songs, she’s backed by the Four Tops.
 And how could that ever be a bad thing?
 Besides which we’ve got Mary and the Andantes on five “My Guy” album out-takes.
 Not to mention, “That’s Why I Love You (Like I Do) a bouncy one-minute-to-“My Guy” gem that I’d have been grooving to in ’63 if someone at Motown hadn’t decided this one was going to remain a deep, dark secret.
 And I haven’t even got to the three tracks I love best.
 “I Want You ‘Round” is a Mary/Smokey duet and it’s one track that actually did manage to poke its nose above ground once (on the 1993 CD “Mary Wells – Looking Back 1961 -1964) But it’s so good to hear it again!
 Really, it’s just a quick stab at a number they never got around to finishing.
 Yet in spite of that (and a comically off-key organ) , the song is pure bliss – with a vocal blend that’s to die for.
 If I were blowing out the candles on a birthday cake I couldn’t wish for anything better than to finally hear Mary Wells and Smokey Robinson singing together on record.
 Marvin Gaye and Kim Weston eventually released a version – professional accompaniment, perfectly commendable vocals.
 But it doesn’t come within a mile of this one.
 Two and a half minutes of off the cuff grooving that casually trumps mere perfection.
 It makes you yearn for the Mary & Smokey duet album they would have inevitably recorded had she stayed at Motown.
 “Prove It” is a 1963 item that (like “I Want You ‘Round”) first saw the light of day on the” Looking Back” compilation thirty years later.
 But Hip-O-Select’s remastering turns it into a smoother, richer experience.
 Warm caramel slowly melting on a soul sundae.
 The Love Tones are in super Dells mode, as producer/writer Robert Hamilton dresses up Mary’s sound with a dash of Barbara Lewis’ organ infused “Hello Stranger” groove.
 And in my book that’s a convergence of two Heavens.
 A hit that never happened.
 But how did it miss even album track status?
 The collection also includes an alternate take on one of Mary’s earliest singles, “Strange Love”.
 This version’s recorded in ’63 at the Graystone Ballroom, an old Detroit landmark (now demolished).
 At the time, Motown was throwing together a series of “Live On Stage” albums.
 Though these records make intriguing time capsules, the material on them generally gets tossed off at breakneck speed.
 Besides which, Motown tended to play fast and loose with the concept.
 In the case of “ Mary Wells Live On Stage”, her original B-sides “Old Love (Let’s Try It Again) and “Operator” are simply trotted out and dressed up with a lot of background hooting and hollering to pass them off as live performances.
 Needless to say, authenticity is compromised.
 But, in those days – let’s face it – nobody was checking.
 My 14 year old self may have silently cried foul beside my turntable but no one with any industry clout was going to take Motown to court over this.
 The Graystone “Strange Love”, intended for Mary’s edition in the series, was recorded in the ballroom with a full band but no real spectators present; canned audience effects were meant to be added later.
 That never happened.
 Somebody at Motown decided 23 minutes was quite long enough for the LP, thank you.
 So “Strange Love” didn’t make the cut.
 But it was worth waiting fifty years to hear.
 I don’t much like the original single.
 But this is a whole new animal.
 A mellow, bluesy big-band arrangement, sprawled out under a hovering vapor of horns and piano runs.
 Mary settles in – no fuss, no muss – and stakes her claim.
 Johnnie Ray cut a great big- band track in the 50’s called “To Know You is to Love You” (not the Spector song with the nearly identical title).
 It’s a rarity well worth tracking down.
 Mary’s “Strange Love” takes me to the same beautiful, late night place.
 Classy, confident, unhurried, compelling.
 Mary Wells never did anything quite like it again.
 Nelson Riddle on a slow hot griddle.
 Finding it on the “Lost and Found” collection was like discovering a new planet.